owenbean400/RecipeRootsApp/README.md

 Then do these commands
 -  flutter config --android-sdk "<path-to-your-android-sdk-path>"
 -  flutter doctor --android-licenses

 Restart VSCode
 Navigate to RecipeRootsApp/lib/main.dart
 Start debugging
-The app will launch in the emulator on Android Studio While editing the code, you can save the file to instantly update the app on the emulator
+The app will launch in the emulator on Android Studio (First run may take a bit of time) While editing the code, you can save the file to instantly update the app on the emulator